 01

 Introduces the Organizational Schema Theory through its most counterintuitive consequence: an entire business — products, processes, quality gates, sourcing — specified in version-controlled YAML files.
-LLMs make multi-dimensional specification manageable.
-The specification is the business.
+AI is a resolution upgrade: like microscopes changed biology from organism-level to cell-level observation, orgschema changes business operations from narrative summaries to testable specifications.
+The AI-augmented operator does not run the same business faster — they operate at a different level of structural granularity.
 Fork it, adapt it, deploy it.
-The franchise model reimagined for the age of AI-assisted operations.

 Business as specificationLLM-assisted operationsForkable businessesSchema/data separation